 I taught myself how to code in 2002 in the process of running a blog.
 Back in the day the options for blogs basically meant that you needed to code your own layout, so I found what tutorials existed at the time and figured out what I could of HTML and CSS.
 From there, it wasn't long before I was making websites of my own.

-At the time I was mostly focused on making art and other original projects, but in 2005 I opened my first fansite, a huge website for the Pokémon games, which helped me learn a lot about coding and maintaining a website.
-In 2006 I discovered fanlistings and JRPGs right about the same time, and the two have played a big role in my webdesign career ever since.
+At the time I was mostly focused on making art and other original projects, but a few years later I opened my first fansite, a huge website for the Pokémon games, which helped me learn a lot about coding.
+Soon after I discovered fanlistings and JRPGs, and the two have played a big role in my webdesign career ever since.
 While I briefly had a domain back in 2002, it wasn't until 2007 that I secured my own hosting and started running this collective.

 I use Larissa as my handle, and you can contact me here.